evanrinehart/algebraic/README.md

 The core implementation of these data structures is so similar that I moved it all into a super class and added a dynamic "DSL" so you can make new ones.
-Create a new ADT by make a subclass of Algebraic and defining the alternatives using an *is ... or ...* pattern as shown below.
+Create a new ADT by making a subclass of Algebraic and defining the alternatives using an *is ... or ...* pattern as shown below.

 ```ruby